Marine Plywood

 • Offers superior impact resistance

-• The lack of voids and holes makes the product more structurally sound
+• Defect free - lack of voids and holes makes the product more structurally sound

-Offering many benefits as both an interior and exterior plywood board, Marine Grade Plywood utilises only highly durable species of timber to resist decaying in water-based applications.
+Offering many benefits as both an interior and exterior plywood board, Marine Grade Plywood utilises only highly durable species of wood veneer to resist decaying in water-based applications.

 Frequently Asked Marine Plywood Questions